 SKIN TIGHTENING USING ENDYMED PRO | NON-INVASIVE RF SKIN TIGHTENING

-Non-Surgical skin tightening in [LOCATION]

-The treatment utilizes radiofrequency energy that penetrates deep into the surface tissue to tone and revitalize the skin while restoring its elasticity.
-The skin visibly improves after the first treatment with a reduced appearance of sagging skin on the chin, and and a hanging brow.
+Non-Surgical skin tightening utilizes radio frequency (RF) energy that penetrates deep into the surface tissue to tone and revitalize the skin while restoring its elasticity.
+The skin visibly improves after the first treatment with a reduced appearance of sagging skin on the chin, neck, and brow.

-As one ages, the skin around the chin, neck and chest area loses its elasticity.
-This procedure minimizes the appearance of folds and wrinkles in such areas.
 Treatments last less than an hour and one can go about their daily activities soon after the procedure has been finished, making it a convenient way to improve the skin’s laxity without the need for surgery.

 Reclaim your youthful skin with EndyMed Pro.
 Learn more about this innovative cosmetic procedure by arranging for a consultation with SPA the leading provider of unmatched skin tightening procedures.
 Contact Shore Medical Aesthetics or call (516) 690-7546 today.